 Albascan Communications is owned and operated by me, Tom Ellett, a translator in private practice since 1996.
 Based in Perth, in the heart of Scotland, I translate from the Scandinavian languages to English.
 Hence the name Albascan, Alba being the Gaelic word for Scotland.

 My core business is creative translations from Norwegian to English and Swedish to English.
 I’m a member of the Chartered Institute of Linguists, the Society of Authors and the Swedish-English Literary Translators' Association and the Society of Authors.
-I also translate from Danish, Dutch and German, and offer writing and copy-editing services in English.
+I also translate on occasion from Danish, Dutch and German, and offer writing and copy-editing services in English.

 Combining deep understanding of the source languages with excellent native English writing skills, I specialise in hand-crafted translations for discerning clients in fields such as marketing, tourism and the creative sector where style and substance are equally important.